 Support from various sources:-

 Area Representatives are a point of contact for clergy spouses/partners and may offer support through group meetings, telephone contact or personal contact.
-They will direst you to a Bishop's Visitor if appropriate.
-They also represent regional views at national committee meetings.
+They will direct you to a Bishop’s Visitor if appropriate.
+They also represent area views at national committee meetings.

 Bishop’s Visitors help Anglicans access support from charities and the diocese and provide information on housing, charities, legal assistance and benefits.
 They may provide spiritual and emotional support and reassurance.
 How to contact your Visitor should be in your Diocesan handbook or Contact Us.

 The C of E has developed powerful guidance structures for safeguarding; of particular interest to members will be section 2.5 of the Domesic Abuse Safeguarding Policy.
 We urge you to download and review this document, not least for the resourses information it suggests.
 Follow this Safeguarding link, scroll to Practice Guidance and click on the Responding well to domesic abuse practice guidance document.

 - If the partner of an ordained person, or an ordained person, discloses abuse, they must be treated in exactly the same way as any other victim.
 Clergy and clergy spouses must have the same access to support and resources as others who are experiencing domestic abuse.
 If a member of the clergy or clergy partner who lives in church housing has decided to leave the relationship, they are likely to need alternative housing.
 Every Diocesan Bishop is advised to appoint a Bishop’s Visitor for the victim/survivor of abuse, be they a member of the clergy or clergy spouse.